 Despite some advertisements and prominent headlines, you do not have to be drowning in profits to be a success in business.
 Don't get me wrong.
 I'm all for profit.
 Make money, yes.
 But Indie Business owners achieve success in part because they don't buy into the lie that unless you are a millionaire several times over, your efforts and your business are not significant.

 These days, business is for everyone.
-I call it "the democratization of business," and every family should be Indie, somehow creating or aspiring to create wealth on their own terms, either on a part- or full-time basis.
-(I cover this topic in some detail in The Entrepreneurial Imperative).
+I call it “the democratization of entrepreneurship,” and every family should be Indie, somehow creating or aspiring to create wealth on their own terms, either on a part- or full-time basis.
+(I cover this topic more in The Entrepreneurial Imperative).

 There was a time when “small business” necessarily meant bank loans, investors and at least a few employees.
 Those days are gone.
 Consider Warren Brown, who started CakeLove out of his passion for baking cakes after long days working as a regulatory attorney in Washington, DC.
 (That's Erik, one of Warren's pastry chefs in the photo.)
 Warren had little money, and even less after he opened a store and an employee squandered much of the profits.
 To be successful, Warren had to take orders for cakes, deliver cakes, collect money for cakes — and then go back and bake some more cakes.